epigani/epigani.github.io/_pages/about.md

 - Developing tools to understand and predict the **dynamics of complex systems**.
 - Investigating how the **environment shapes biological dynamics**.

-I am passionate about uncovering the fundamental laws that underlie reality itself, striving to understand the intricate dance between order and chaos that defines life.
+I am passionate about uncovering the fundamental laws that underlie reality itself.
 ---

 ## 🏆 Key Achievements